 Teamwork Matters: Team sports bring out the best in the individuals that make up those teams.
 When you can train with others who value winning as much as you do, and who are a part of your common vision for excellence, it creates and environment where losing seems impossible.
 It can inspire camaraderie and caring that spur everyone on to greater heights (and heights that might be impossible alone).
 Remember that when you build or join teams.
 You must trust them; You must be inspired by them; You must fit in with them.
 When teams are supportive, well trained, and trust one another, there is no limit to the success they can achieve.

 Talent is the Engine: Although not the only indicator for success, having great talent is a game changer for any organization.
-There are some X factors such as dedication, heart, and attitude, but for our purposes we’ll include them in the talent inventory we are discussing.
-The best talent is all about having not only the finest acumen but a dedication to excellence and positive attitude.
-You can’t win gold in basketball without the ability to cash a the free throw line, drive the lane, and have a deep desire for victory.
+There are certain X-factors such as dedication, heart, and attitude that matter most, so they have to be considered as you identify talent.
+The best talent brings technical skill as well as a dedication to excellence and positive attitude.
+You can’t win gold in basketball without the ability to cash at the free throw line, drive the lane, and have a deep desire for victory - but heart and motivation matter, too.
 Keep all that in mind when you recruit, hire, and train talent.
 Everything begins by selecting the best talent and then ensuring that it is nurtured and motivated to succeed.

 Competition Brings Out Our Best: We discussed the team dynamic above – and it is a powerful thing to be sure.
-But it is not only powerful because of the support, but also the pressure that team mates apply to one another to be great.
+It is powerful because of the support teammates provide, but also the pressure that it brings to be great.
 Even athletes who are not part of a team may have trained in a group environment, which inspires a subtle (or not so subtle) spirit of competition.
 A little healthy competition can be harnessed to inspire entire organizations to win.
 It is the idea of employee of the month, sales person of the quarter, or best performing business unit.
 These are no different than the competition for a starting position or even to stay on the team.
-Don’t let it turn into a free-for-all at the expense of the Guest, but if you can get the competitive juices flowing, it will likely help your team achieve at a higher level.
+Don’t let it turn into a free-for-all at the expense of the guest, but if you can get the competitive juices flowing, it will likely help your team achieve at a higher level.

-It’s true that Guests will forgive the occasional miscue if we do so in a friendly manner – but that only works to a point.
-Today there is competition everywhere ready to cultivate your Customer’s loyalty if you cannot execute on your brand promise.
+It’s true that customers will forgive the occasional miscue if you take action to fix it in a quick and friendly matter – but that only works to a point.
+Today there is competition everywhere ready to cultivate your customer’s loyalty if you cannot execute on your brand promise.

 Talk to you soon!
 Tony